 Via Robert Sinche at Amherst Pierpont Securities:

-RUSSIA: The BBerg consensus expects the Manufacturing PMI to inch up to 48.8 in July from 48.7 in June, which would be the 8th consecutive reading below 50.
+RUSSIA: The BBerg consensus expects the Russian Manufacturing PMI to dip to 48.5 from 48.9 in April, which would be the 6th straight month of readings <50.

 EURO ZONE: The BBerg consensus expects the final Markit Manufacturing PMI to match the preliminary at 52.3, the strongest reading since April 2014.